 Elizabethan Moth by Zinaida Kazban

-The design is a part of an Elizabethan series of classes that explore historic embroidery techniques and designs around the theme of stylised flowers and insects in various metalwork frames.
+The design is a part of an Elizabethan series of designs by Zina Kazban that explore historic embroidery techniques and designs around the theme of stylised flowers and insects in various metalwork frames.

-Linen fabric with an image on it, a variety of goldwork threads, silk embroidery threads, gilt spangles, needles, plus step-by-step kit instructions.
+Linen fabric with the pre-printed image, a variety of goldwork threads, silk embroidery threads, gilt spangles, needles, plus step-by-step kit instructions.

 9 x 8 cm (3.5 x 3 inch)